 In any event, you should be sure your executor knows where the original copy of your will is.
 You may want to include a note with your important papers at home that indicates who has the original and how to contact that individual.

 Depending on the laws of the state in which you reside, the Executor generally must file your will with the Probate Court.
-Administration or probate of an estate can range from relativity simple to extremely complex.
+Administration or probate of an estate can range from relatively simple to extremely complex.
 Some states have a “small estate” procedure for settling simple, undisputed estates valued at less than a predetermined amount.
 In such cases, the executor can probably settle your estate without a lawyer.
 It is the executor’s responsibility to ensure that funeral costs are covered, creditors are paid, and the property is distributed to beneficiaries according to your wishes expressed in your will.